 WHAT IS ANTI DUMPING?

-The consequence for adopting such strategy is to restrict the potential competitors to choose not to enter the business.
-However, now a days, the term is generally used in the areas of international trade laws where the dumping means as the act of a manufacturer in one country exporting the products into the other country at the price which is less than the price at which it is charged in the domestic market or below the cost of production.
+The consequence for adopting such strategy is to restrict the potential competitors from entering into the business.
+However, now a days, the term is generally used in the areas of international trade laws where the dumping means the act of a manufacturer in one country exporting the products into another country at the price which is less than the price charged in the domestic market or below the cost of production.

-A-dumping measures have assumed much more importance today than any time in the past, with the advent of globalisation and Liberalization.
+Anti-dumping measures have assumed much more importance today than any time in the past, with the advent of globalization and liberalization.
 Foreign trade has been growing exponentially.
 Every day new players are entering new markets of the world it thus becomes necessary for every nation to protect its domestic players from unfair practices.
-A majority of the countries today make effective use of Anti-dumping measures.
+Most of the countries today make effective use of Anti-dumping measures.
 Dumping is a menace to the domestic market and to the economy as a whole for any country.

-SOME OF THE GRAVE CONSEQUENCES IF DUMPING GOES ON UNCHECKED ARE :
+SOME OF THE GRAVE CONSEQUENCES OF UNCHECKED DUMPING ARE:

-- Decline in the output of domestic players due to losses faced by the arrival of cheap products in the market.
+- A decline in the output of domestic players due to losses faced by the arrival of cheap products in the market.
 Another consequence being a decline in productivity.